-Spend June reading and discussing a huge range of feminist poetry.
+Spend some time reading and discussing a huge range of feminist poetry.
 Expect to be surprised, infuriated, and inspired.

 Note: this is a reading course and, as such, there will be no in-class writing exercises or workshopping of your own poems.

 5 fortnightly sessions on Thursdays 6.45–8.45pm, starts 1 October.

 All classes will be in our offices at 1 Dock Offices, Surrey Quays Road, Canada Water, SE16 2XU.
 The venue is a 2-minute walk from Canada Water Station.
 Take the ‘Lower Road’ exit from the station onto Surrey Quays Road, then walk straight ahead, crossing over Deal Porters Way, and the Dock Offices come up on the left.
 The door for the school is at the far end of the building.